On this page

 Frequently asked questions

 Can you hold physical gold in a SIPP?
-Yes, but only through specialist SIPP providers that offer precious metals custody.
-The gold must meet HMRC’s minimum purity of 99.5% — Gold Britannias (999.9 fine) qualify, Gold Sovereigns (916.7 fine) do not.
-In practice, most investors use a gold ETC inside a standard SIPP rather than physical metal.
+Yes, but only via specialist SIPP providers offering precious metals custody.
+Gold must meet HMRC’s 99.5% purity minimum - Britannias (999.9 fine) qualify, Sovereigns (916.7 fine) do not.
+Most investors use a gold ETC inside a standard SIPP rather than physical metal.

 Do Gold Sovereigns qualify for a SIPP?
 No. HMRC requires a minimum purity of 99.5% for physical gold held in a pension scheme.
 Gold Sovereigns are 91.67% fine (22 carat), which falls below this threshold.
 Gold Britannias (999.9 fine) and investment-grade bars of 995 fine or above do qualify.

 How much tax relief do I get on a gold SIPP contribution?
 The same as any pension contribution.
-Basic-rate taxpayers receive 20% relief added automatically by HMRC (you contribute £800, the pension receives £1,000).
-Higher-rate taxpayers pay 40% tax on income and reclaim the additional 20% via self-assessment.
-Additional-rate taxpayers can reclaim a further 25%.
+Basic-rate taxpayers get 20% relief added by HMRC (£800 in, £1,000 received).
+Higher-rate taxpayers reclaim a further 20% via self-assessment; additional-rate taxpayers can reclaim a further 25%.

 Can I access my gold SIPP before age 57?
 No. The minimum pension access age is 55 until 6 April 2028, then rising to 57.
 Early withdrawal is only permitted in cases of serious ill-health or terminal illness.
 Unlike physical coins held outside a pension, SIPP assets cannot be accessed before minimum pension age.

 What happens to my gold SIPP when I die?
-Pension assets generally fall outside the estate for inheritance tax purposes and can be nominated to beneficiaries.
-From April 2027, proposed HMRC changes would bring inherited pension funds within the scope of IHT — this is subject to ongoing consultation and the final rules should be checked at the time of planning.
+Pension assets generally sit outside the estate for IHT and can be nominated to beneficiaries.
+From April 2027, proposed changes would bring inherited pension funds within IHT scope - subject to consultation, so check the final rules at the time of planning.